AMC Hornet: SC/360

 Although the SC/360 could not compete with the holdover big-engined muscle cars, the SC combined respectable quickness (0 to 60 mph in 6.7 seconds) and the quarter mile (1320 feet, 402 m) dragstrip in 14.9 at 95 mph with a taut suspension, big tires, and modest size; thus Motor Trend magazine described it as "just a plain gas to drive ... it handles like a dream."
 Hot Rod magazine ran the 1/4 mile an SC/360 with automatic transmission weighing 3200 lb in 14.80 seconds at 94.63 mph in "bone-stock form" and predicted that high 13s could be achieved "with little more than a rejet and recurve of the carb and distributor."
 The authors also praised the car's handling and braking by summarizing: "Unbelievable.
 I think it's some great little car!"
 Car Craft magazine testers bolted on better tires, headers, and traction bars to run the 1/4 mile in 13.78 seconds at 101.92 mph.

 The muscle car market segment reached the height of popularity in 1970, but the combination of rising fuel and insurance prices along with emerging emissions reductions meant the end of an era.
 American Motors originally planned to build as many as 10,000 of the cars, but high insurance premiums killed the SC/360 after a single year's production of just 784 examples.
-A total of 304 were built with the now-preferred combination of a 4-speed manual transmission and a 4-barrel carburetor.
+A total of 304 were built with the now-preferred combination of a four-speed manual transmission and a four-barrel carburetor.

-The Sportabout, on the other hand, was the most popular model by far, outselling all other Hornet models combined in its debut year.
+The Sportabout version was the most popular model by far, outselling all other Hornet models combined in its debut year.
 For most of its production, it was the only American-made station wagon in its size class.